Make sure to check HERE often for news, information, and updates!

 On March 26, 2019, Peoria's own Blank Stairs will open for lovelytheband at the Monarch Music Hall 8102 N University St, Peoria.
 This is part of lovelytheband's finding it hard to smile tour.
 The Blank Stairs are a rock band consisting of 5 high school students from Central Illinois playing an awesome mix of pop and rock tunes.
 Cami Proctor is a singer/preformer in the Blank Stairs and went to Washington for all four middle school years, participating in Speech, Drama, and more.
 She is now in high school at Richwoods.
 The Blank Stairs performed at Washington this year and we were all really impressed!

-5:30 PM - 7:00 PM PPS Foundation Uniform Fund Raiser
+5:00 PM - 8:00 PM PPS Foundation Uniform Fund Raiser

-6:00 PM - 7:00 PM PTO Meeting
+6:30 PM - 9:00 PM Board of Education Meeting